Economics PhD / MPhil

 Duration of Studies

 The minimum period of registration is two years for full-time students and four years for part-time students.
 The maximum period of registration is four years for full-time students and seven years for part-time students.

-Students on graduate research programmes are initially registered for an MPhil award.
-As of October 2013 we expect to have in place a part-taught programme; full-time students will be expected to take three taught modules in their first year, in at least two of Advanced Macroeconomics, Advanced Microeconomics, and Econometrics, with a possible choice of one module from the Cass Business School MRes programme.
+Students can study both full and part-taught programmes; full-time students will be expected to take three taught modules in their first year, in at least two of Advanced Macroeconomics, Advanced Microeconomics, and Econometrics, with a possible choice of one module from the Cass Business School MRes programme.
 Progression to the second year will be conditional on passing these modules.
-Part-time students will be expected to pass these three modules during their first two years.
+Part-time students will be expected to pass these three modules during their first two year.

 The current research interests of our staff can be found on our staff profile pages.

 You can also find a list of our current research students and their projects.

 - Stationary Time-Series Models and Models with Trend

 - Multivariate Time Series Models; VAR, Cointegration